drew-747/UPD-CRS-Schedule-Converter/README.md

 ## UPD CRS Schedule Converter

 ## Overview
-The UPD CRS Schedule Converter is a browser extension that converts UPD CRS schedules into formats compatible with various calendar applications.
+The UPD CRS Schedule Converter is a browser extension that converts UPD CRS schedules into formats compatible with commonly used calendar and scheduling applications.

 ## 🚀 Features
-- 🔄 Converts UPD CRS schedules into accessible formats.
+- 🔄 Converts UPD CRS schedules into various formats (.ics, CSV and json)
 - 📅 Integrates seamlessly with multiple calendar applications.

 ## 📥 Installation